jfelsinger/generator-venm/README.md

 A somewhat opinionated [Yeoman](http://yeoman.io) generator for applications built upon the VENM stack.

-**Disclaimer**: This is pretty new project, so it could probably still use some work.
+**Disclaimer**: This project is currently pretty dated and hasn't been comitted to in a while.
+There is a new version in the works, but the current version is pretty buggy.
+You might want to wait.

 ## Getting Started